 Patients with suspected or confirmed cases of COVID-19 need coverage for emergency care, hospitalizations, specialists, medications, and other necessary treatments and without cost-sharing.
 Congress must enact legislation that guarantees coverage of treatment for COVID-19 for all those impacted.

-COVID-19 vaccines, once on the market, should be available for all, including those who are underinsured or uninsured (including individuals who are undocumented), at no-cost.
+COVID-19 vaccines should be available for all, including those who are underinsured or uninsured (including individuals who are undocumented), at no-cost.
 Congress has already taken steps to ensure that some individuals will have access to COVID-19 vaccines at no-cost, including those in Affordable Care Act (ACA)-compliant health plans and those enrolled in Medicare.
 Gaps remain, though, for those enrolled in non-ACA-compliant plans, those who are uninsured, and those enrolled in Medicaid in states that decline to cover COVID-19 vaccines.
 Congress must enact additional legislation to ensure that everyone will have access to vaccines for the novel coronavirus.
 As a part of this, Congress must provide sufficient funding to enable the nation’s public health infrastructure to distribute such vaccines.

 - In order to position our nation to be better able to respond to public health crises of this magnitude, Congress and the Administration must: